simwang-codes/RAG_AI_driven_Chatbot/README.md

 ## Introduction

-This project showcases a Retrieval-Augmented Generation chatbot built with the LangChain framework and Streamlit UI.
+This project showcases a Retrieval-Augmented Generation chatbot built with the LangChain framework, Jupyter Notebook, and Streamlit UI.

-It answers natural-language questions about 337 video games from an HTML table by retrieving relevant context using a FAISS index and similarity search.
-Game data is embedded and stored locally for fast retrieval.
-The chatbot uses OpenAI's API to generate accurate responses, and users can reference best_video_games.csv while chatting.
+This chatbot answers natural-language questions about 337 video games.
+It scrapes each game's Wikipedia description, chunks the text, extracts keywords, and converts the content into vector embeddings using the OpenAI API.
+These vectors are stored locally in FAISS index files for fast similarity search.
+When a user submits a question, the chatbot performs a similarity search to retrieve relevant context, feeds the results into GPT-4 along with a custom prompt, and generates a response using the OpenAI API.

+While chatting, you can reference the best_video_games.csv file to decide what questions you would like to ask!

 Read the How to Run section for step-by-step setup instructions on your Mac.